tthttl/mealplaner-frontend/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Git Hooks
+This project uses Husky 🐶 to prevent bad `git commit` and `git push`
+* Before every `git commit` linting is be executed.
+If linting fails the commit will abort, and you get an error message.
+If you get this error please fix all linting issues.
+* Before every `git push` all unit tests get executed.
+If any test fail the push process wil abort, and you get an error message.
+If you get this error please fix all failing tests.

 ## CI/CD

 This application is set up with a CI/CD pipeline using GitLab CI.
 The pipeline does the follwing: